-- 1. The Shalem Institute for Spiritual Formation, https://shalem.org/. - 2.
-The Academy for Spiritual Formation, https://academy.upperroom.org/. - 3.
-Spiritual Directors International, https://www.sdiworld.org/. - 4.
-Synod offices and ELCA seminaries.
+- 1. The Shalem Institute for Spiritual Formation

+- 2. The Academy for Spiritual Formation

+- 3. Spiritual Directors International

+- 4. Synod offices and ELCA seminaries.

 A.3 Current Life Situation

 Many aspects of applicants' lives can have an impact on their ability to prepare for and serve in rostered ministry.
 During discernment, applicants should: